B-Lebichot/Deep-learning-domain-adaptation-techniques-for-credit-cards-fraud-detection/README.md

 If you are interested, an anonymized, rather similar (but not equivalent), version of our data is available here : https://www.kaggle.com/mlg-ulb/creditcardfraud
 Sadly, those data contains only e-commerce transactions: It is therefore not possible to use it to mimic face-to-face data.
+For any purpose, we included a toy example of a few fictional data.

 The code for method AugDNN in a Jupyter notebook (see the paper) is available in AugDNN.ipynb.